FairwindsOps/polaris/docs/cli.md

 -f, --format string                   Output format for results - json, yaml, pretty, or score. (default "json")
-    --helm-chart string               Will fill out Helm template --helm-values string              Optional flag to add helm values -h, --help                            help for audit
+    --helm-chart string               Will fill out Helm template --helm-values string              Optional flag to add helm values --helm-skip-tests bool            Corresponds to --skip-tests of helm template -h, --help                            help for audit
     --namespace string                Namespace to audit.
 Only applies to in-cluster audits --only-show-failed-tests          If specified, audit output will only show failed tests.